slatedocs/slate/source/includes/reference/_transfers.md

 **`POST https://api.sandbox.transferwise.tech/v1/profiles/{profileId}/third-party-transfers`**

-This is very similar to **Create transfers** endpoint, but please not these differences:
+This is very similar to **Create transfers** endpoint, but please note these differences:
 <ul>
-  <li>Originator datablock is additionally required</li>
+  <li>originator datablock is additionally required</li>
   <li>originalTransferId field is being used instead of customerTransactionId</li>
 </ul>